Chapter 1: This Venerable One is Dead

 Xue Meng turned around, his figure becoming one with the night, and strode towards the brightly lit Wushan Palace.

-Inside the palace, Mo Ran’s eyes were closed tightly, and his face was pale.
-Xue Meng had guessed correctly; he was set on dying.
+Inside the palace, Mo Ran’s eyes were closed tightly, and his face was deathly pale.
+Xue Meng had guessed correctly; he was determined to die.
 Mo Ran had dug the grave outside with his own hands for himself.

-Two hours ago, Mo Ran had dismissed his servants with a transportation spell and took a deadly poison.
-His cultivation level was incredibly high, so the poison spread particularly slowly throughout his body, causing the agonizing pain of his organs being eaten away and dissolved to become deeper and sharper.
+Two hours ago, Mo Ran had dismissed his servants with a transmission spell and taken a deadly poison.
+Since his cultivation level was incredibly high, the poison spread particularly slowly throughout his body, causing him to feel every moment as the agonizing pain of his organs being eaten away and dissolved became deeper and sharper.

-Mo Ran didn’t raise his head, only saying hoarsely, “Xue Meng.
+Mo Ran didn’t raise his head and only said hoarsely, “Xue Meng.
 It’s you, right?
 Have you come?”

-Xue Meng stood alone upon the golden brick floor of the hall, his ponytail swaying and his light armor gleaming.
+Xue Meng stood alone upon the golden brick floor of the hall, his ponytail swaying as his light armor gleamed.

-Former disciples met again.
-But Mo Ran’s face was devoid of emotion as he sat with his chin propped against his hand, his curtain of thin lashes hanging low in front his eyes.
+Former sect disciples were reunited again.
+But Mo Ran’s face was devoid of any expression as he sat with his chin propped against his hand, his curtain of thin lashes hanging low in front of his eyes.

 “…What?”